truenas/documentation/content/SCALEUIReference/SystemSettings/AdvancedSettingsScreen.md

 Enter the value in seconds.

 {{< hint type=tip >}}
-The default lifetime setting is 300 seconds, or five minutes.
+The default lifetime setting is 300 seconds or five minutes.

 The maximum is 2147482 seconds, or 24 days, 20 hours, 31 minutes, and 22 seconds.
 {{< /hint >}}